Critical Elements Lithium Anno - GuruFocus.com

-MONTRÉAL, QC / ACCESSWIRE / December 8, 2022 / Critical Elements Lithium Corporation (TSX-V:CRE)(OTCQX:CRECF, Financial)(FSE:F12) ("Critical Elements" or the "Corporation") is pleased to announce the appointment of Mr. Andy Fortin, Metallurgical Engineer, as Senior Process and Commissioning Manager.
+MONTREAL, QC / ACCESSWIRE / December 12, 2022 / Critical Elements Lithium Corporation (TSXV:CRE, Financial)(OTCQX:CRECF, Financial)(FSE:F12) ("Critical Elements" or the "Corporation") is pleased to announce the appointment of Mr. Michel Clément, P. Eng., PMP as Senior Project Control Director.

-Mr. Andy Fortin holds a bachelor's degree in Metallurgical Engineering from Laval University in Québec City.
-Mr. Fortin brings to the Company a solid operational experience acquired in Northern Québec and Nunavut.
-He has over 25 years of experience in leading continuous improvement of metallurgical processes, asset management, health and safety culture and risk management.
-He has been involved in numerous projects in process design, commissioning to achieve production capacity and operational improvement, notably with Québec Iron Ore, Newmont / Goldcorp, Agnico-Eagle Mines and Inmet Mining Corporation.
+Mr. Michel Clément, P.Eng., PMP brings to the Corporation a vast experience in project control and risk analysis acquired in Québec and internationally.
+Mr. Clément has more than 25 years of experience in engineering, construction, project management and control, as well as project risk analysis in the industrial and mining sectors.
+He has been involved in numerous projects, notably with Stornoway Diamonds, Rio Tinto Alcan, the Iron Ore Company of Canada, and Mason Graphite (Lac Guéret, Québec).
+He also held different engineering positions, including Project Leader, with Rolls-Royce.
+Mr. Clément holds a bachelor's degree in Mechanical Engineering from the Université de Sherbrooke and also holds the Project Management Professional certification from the Project Management Institute.

-Yves Perron, Vice President Engineering, Construction and Reliability, declared: "I am proud to announce this new addition to the Critical Elements' team.
-We welcome Mr. Andy Fortin, as Senior Director of Process and Commissioning.
-Andy will be part of our engineering, construction, and commissioning team for the Rose Lithium-Tantalum project.
-He will solidify the process design team already in place and will be one of the leaders in driving our company to operational excellence, making this project a success."
+Jean-Sébastien Lavallée, Chief Executive Officer of the Corporation, commented: "We are very pleased to welcome Michel Clément to the position of Senior Project Control Director within our Corporation.
+Michel will be part of our growing project team.
+Michel has been an important player in the success of several projects, including the construction of the Renard mine, a project in the James Bay territory.
+We are confident that Michel's solid experience in the control of mining projects will help us achieve the Rose Lithium-Tantalum project objectives and make it a success."

 About Critical Elements Lithium Corporation